Holy Innocents Church, Lamarsh

 Holy Innocents Church is an Anglican church in the village of Lamarsh, in Essex, England.
 The building has a round tower and dates from the 12th century.
 It is a Grade I listed building.

 Description

 There is no mention in the Domesday Book of 1086 of a church in the village.
 It is thought that the church dates from about 1140; it was probably built by Simon de Beauchamp, who was granted lands in north Essex by King Stephen at that time.

 It is built of flint and tile rubble, which is rendered.
 It has a round tower; there are other churches with round towers in East Anglia, mostly in Norfolk.
 A roof was added to the tower in 1869.

-The tower and nave dates from the original building.
+The tower and nave date from the original building.
 The chancel, being the same width as the nave, was probably built at the same time.
 It was modified in the 14th century, with a doorway on the south side, and in 1869 was extended eastwards about 1 metre.
 The brick-built south porch and door are 16th-century.